 Once reflection and evaluation of the 2021-2022 school year was complete, a few changes were made to Goal #1.
 First, the overarching goal to "Increase student academic growth and performance and provide high quality instruction for all students" will remain unchanged as it is the still applicable and incredibly significant, especially after returning to school post Distance Learning.
 The individual metrics changed slightly with only two changes.
 The first was under "CAASPP Assessments Math".
 This metric goal was to achieve 50% proficiency by 2023-24 and was met in 2021.
 The new goal for 2023-24 will be to attain 53% proficiency for this metric The second was under "Curriculum Adoptions."
 This was deleted as a metric because it is more accurately reflected in Action 1.3.
 As baselines continue to be established, and once the California School Dashboard is reestablished, tracking data using the listed metrics will remain relevant.
 The information gathered from each of these metrics will continue to help drive future goals and actions and is at the core of the school and the district.
 Changes were made to actions to reflect the updated needs for 2022-2023.
 First, Action #1 changed the language for science implementation in grades 6-8 to science implementation and training for grades K-8 to support the new adoptions.
 Action #2 remained the same but the expenditures were decreased to reflect the change in student population between elementary enrollment and charter enrollment.
 In 2021-2022, the ratio was 40% elementary and 60% charter.
 Moving to 2022-2023, that ratio has changed to 30% elementary and 70% charter.
 The updated staffing funding reflects this shift.
 Action #3 was changed to reflect that the 6-8 science adoption was completed and that 2022-2023 would focus on adoption and implementation for grades K-5.
 Action #5 added the work "monitor" to the description to reflect that an approved plan would be in place early in the school year.
 One of the most significant changes was made to Action #7.
 Without continued funding and without a designated need, this action has changed from the addition of a math or reading coach, to instead reflect support in the area of induction for new teachers.
 The budgeted amounts changed from \$39,300 in 2021-2022 to \$2,400 in 2022-2023.
 No changes were made to the overall goal for Goal #1 as it is still incredibly applicable.
-One change was made to the metrics for Goal #1, "Curriculum Adoptions."
-This information has been moved into action step 1.1, "Meaningful and relevant professional development" and action step 1.3, "Adoption and implementation training of science curriculum in grades K-5."
-The content was important and relevant towards achieving Goal #1, but it was more appropriate to chronicle this as an action step and not a metric.
+No changes were made to the metrics for Goal #1, even though some have been met, because establishing accurate data after distance learning is a longer process than one year. and Newcastle would like to track the data for a three year period before determining new goals to work towards.